mitchelljbrown/amazon-price-tracker/README.md

 after installing `amazon-price-tracker` you need to privide a list or dictionary of items you want to track.
 A dictionary is used to increase readability when supplying many items.
 The dictionary should consist of "item name" keys and "link" values like the following.
 A list of urls can be used instead if prefered.

-1. Specify email (required) and emial password (optional) as string in the `email_setup()` function
+1. Specify email (required) and emial password (optional) as string in the `email_setup()` function.

 ```python
 import price_tracker as pt

 pt.email_setup(email, password)
 ```
-2. Provide list of items to be scraped and tracked.
-These can be in dictionary or list format
+2. Provide a list of items to be scraped and tracked.
+These can be in dictionary or list format.

 ```python
 # Dictionary